peijiehu/autospec/README.md

 Gem prototype abstracted from [automation-rspec](https://github.com/peijiehu/automation-rspec)

-## Installation and Usage
+## Installation

+Install this gem.
-Install this gem and require it in your spec_helper.rb.
-Then add the following lines:
+In your spec_helper.rb, add the following lines before Rspec.configure:
 ```

+    require 'autospec'

     # set default js enabled driver based on user input(env variable),
     # which applies to all tests marked with :type => :feature